zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 ### Prerequisites

-For this workshop, it is assumed that you already have following in place or you can follow the prerequisites labs to set those up:
+For this workshop, it is assumed that you already have following in place or you can use the prerequisites labs to set those up:

 1. Source: A running MySQL database on-premise, with the necessary network access to target ADB instance as well as Oracle SQL Developer instance.
 And also database credentials to the source schemas/objects, and sample data in it, which needs to be migrated.